Morice Lipsi

-Morice Lipsi (29 April 1898 as Israel Moszek Lipchytz in Pabianice, then Congress Poland, Russian Empire – 7 June 1986 in Küsnacht-Goldbach, Switzerland) was a French sculptor of Polish descent.
+Morice Lipsi (born Israel Moszek Lipchytz; 29 April 1898 – 7 June 1986) was a French sculptor of the School of Paris of Polish Jewish descent.
 During the period following the Second World War he was one of the most important sculptors of monumental abstract stone sculptures.

 Life

+Morice Lipsi was born on 29 April 1898 as Israel Moszek Lipchytz in Pabianice, then Congress Poland, Russian Empire.
 In 1912 Morice Lipsi, fourteen, left his Polish homeland to join his brother in Paris.
 He became a resident of the artist's residence La Ruche, alongside many international artists such as Marc Chagall, Chaïm Soutine, Amedeo Modigliani, Ossip Zadkine and Guillaume Apollinaire.
 In 1927 he met the Swiss painter Hildegard Weber (1901-2000) in Paris; they married three years later.
 In 1933 Lipsi became a French citizen and moved to Chevilly-Larue near Paris.

 In 1942 he fled to Switzerland because of his Jewish origins.
 After the war he returned to Chevilly-Larue, where he chiefly lived and worked for the following decades.
 In 1983 he was made a Commander of the ‘Ordre des Arts et des Lettres' for his significant contributions to art.
 In 1984 French President François Mitterrand made him a Knight of the Legion of Honour.
-In 1982 he moved to Küsnacht-Goldbach near Zurich, where he died in 1986.
+In 1982 he moved to Küsnacht-Goldbach near Zürich, where he died on 7 June 1986.